Fredengren/ATADocs/ATADocs/DeployUse/ata-database-management.md

     Find the parameter `storage: dbPath`

 4. Move the folder listed in the `dbPath` parameter to the new location.
+Make sure that all the content is moved from the original folder to the new location.

 5. Change the `dbPath` parameter inside the mongo configuration file to the new folder path and save and close the file.